atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 st Son; for he is always Saying, “ayes f‘ this comes of your; tatlling’* -- »apd Viili 5‘ hold Ssteh an hai^gvf abqu^ wc^n^nf f
-, st tongues as is enough tqi jnak«: ast. body mad.” ^ V ■
+, st tongues as is enough tqi jnak«: ast. body mad." ^ V ■
 I C. ■ ■ -
 r \
 iu' r; L tri] \ },. ■,,
-st So much the better, ” Said Mrs.
+st So much the better, " Said Mrs.
 <
 't ■
 Selby; who, feeing her ready to make Subrmffions, - was resolved to have her ‘ sharrc in humbling her, and to bring hef.